XueFuzhao/HowToRunScenic/README.md

 )
 ```

-Step 3 do similar thing for eval_ds:
+3. do similar thing for eval_ds:

 ```
   eval_ds, _ = dataset_utils.load_split_from_tfds(